Sprout API

 timezone (optional) |

-(Posts endpoint only) Time zone—from the ICANN time zone database—used for period values |
+(Posts endpoint only) Time zone—from the ICANN time zone database.
+Timezone arguments only impact date/time-related filters, responses are not impacted and are always in UTC for posts. |

 “America/Chicago” |